torsten-liermann/systemd-docker/README.md

 # Repository history and credits
 - the code was written by [@ibuildthecloud](https://github.com/ibuildthecloud) and his co-contributors in this [repository](https://github.com/ibuildthecloud/systemd-docker).
-The motivation is explained in this [Docker Issue #6791](https://github.com/docker/docker/issues/6791) and this [mailing list thread](https://groups.google.com/d/topic/coreos-dev/wf7G6rA7Bf4/discussion).
+The motivation is explained in this [Docker issue #6791](https://github.com/docker/docker/issues/6791) and this [mailing list thread](https://groups.google.com/d/topic/coreos-dev/wf7G6rA7Bf4/discussion).
-- [@agend07](https://github.com/agend07) and co-contributors fixed outdated dependancies and clean-up a bit
+- [@agend07](https://github.com/agend07) and co-contributors fixed outdated dependancies and did a first clean-up
 - I removed all outdated and broken elements and created a new compilation docker container which can be found [here]()

 # Installation
 Supposing that a Go environment is available, the build instruction is `go get github.com/dontsetse/systemd-docker`.
-The executable can then be found in the Go binary directory, f.ex. `/go/bin`.
+The executable can then be found in the Go binary directory, usually something like `$GO_ROOT/bin`.

 It can also be build using a stand-alone docker image, see [here]()